sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ## Pricing Models of the Cloud
 - AWS has 4 pricing models:
-- Pay as you go: pay for what you use, remain agile, responsive, meet scale demands
+- **Pay as you go**: pay for what you use, remain agile, responsive, meet scale demands
-- Save when you reserve: minimize risks, predictably manage budgets, comply with long-terms requirements
+- **Save when you reserve**: minimize risks, predictably manage budgets, comply with long-terms requirements
     - Reservations are available for EC2 Reserved Instances, DynamoDB Reserved Capacity, ElastiCache Reserved Nodes, RDS Reserved Instance, Redshift Reserved Nodes
-- Pay less by using more: volume-based discounts
+- **Pay less by using more**: volume-based discounts
- Pay less as AWS grows
+- **Pay less as AWS grows**

 ### Free Services & Free Tier in AWS
 - IAM
 - VPC
 - Consolidated Billing
-- Elastic Beanstalk
+- Elastic Beanstalk - *you do pay for the resources created*
-- CloudFormation
+- CloudFormation - *you do pay for the resources created*
-- Auto Scaling Groups
+- Auto Scaling Groups - *you do pay for the resources created*
+- Free Tier
+    - EC2 t2.micro instance for a year
+    - S3, EBS, ELB, AWS Data Transfer

 ### Compute Pricing – EC2
 - Only charged for what you use